bhargavdeshpande/GitHub_Notification_Bot/WORKSHEET.md

 | Code Inspection                          | Completed     | [#48](https://github.ncsu.edu/bbdeshpa/csc510-project/issues/48)       |
 | Handling egde cases                      | Incomplete    | [#49](https://github.ncsu.edu/bbdeshpa/csc510-project/issues/49)       |

 ## Sprint 3

-Sprint 3 focuses on the use case "Enable or Disable Notification".
-This sprint focused more on the final touch of the bot along with creating a screencast and completing the report.
+Sprint 3 focused on the tasks finalised for deployment.
+This included piblishing the bot to chrome using an automated process.
+This also included adding a new functionality where the user would be notified about the update of the application.

 | Deliverable                              | Status        | Issues/ Tasks                                                          |